DileepCD/NewsApp/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

-## Docker Instructions

-In command prompt
-Navigate to folder C:\Users\adminvm\Desktop\Dileep\Latest\Dileep.CD-newsapp-dotnet-boilerplate\frontend and run command docker build -t frotnend.
-Navigate to folder C:\Users\adminvm\Desktop\Dileep\Latest\Dileep.CD-newsapp-dotnet-boilerplate\server and run command docker build -t authapp.
-Navigate to folder C:\Users\adminvm\Desktop\Dileep\Latest\Dileep.CD-newsapp-dotnet-boilerplate\server.
-Rename the file to remove extension from DockerFile.newsapp to DockerFile.
-Run command docker build -t newsapp.

-These 3 steps will build corresponding Docker container.

-Navigate to C:\Users\adminvm\Desktop\Dileep\Latest\Dileep.CD-newsapp-dotnet-boilerplate and run command docker-compose up.
-This will start the application in Docker container.
-Go to localhost:4200 in browser.
-We should see the frontend application running there.

 ## Further help